af-lab/histone-catalogue/README.md

 if an API key is included.
 Users can be obtain this free via the MyNCBI interface.
 Note that you should also include your email address.

-You can include the api key using the '--api_key' option:
+You can include the api key using the --api_key option:

-`scons --api_key='xxxxxxxxxxxxxxxxxxx' --email=example@domain.top
+`scons --api_key='xxxxxxxxxxxxxxxxxxx' --email=example@domain.top`

 ### organism